Treaty of Payne's Landing: Refusal to move

 Five of the most important of the Seminole chiefs, including Micanopy of the Alachua Seminoles, had not agreed to the move.
 In retaliation, Thompson declared that those chiefs were removed from their positions.
 As relations with the Seminoles deteriorated, Thompson forbid the sale of guns and ammunition to the Seminoles.
 Osceola, a young warrior beginning to be noticed by the whites, was particularly upset by the ban, feeling that it equated Seminoles with slaves and said, "The white man shall not make me black.
 I will make the white man red with blood; and then blacken him in the sun and rain ... and the buzzard live upon his flesh."
 In spite of this, Thompson considered Osceola to be a friend, and gave him a rifle.
 Later, though, when Osceola was causing trouble, Thompson had him locked up at Fort King for a night.
 The next day, in order to secure his release, Osceola agreed to abide by the Treaty of Payne's Landing and to bring his followers in.

-The situation grew worse.
 In August 1835 Private Kinsley Dalton (for whom Dalton, Georgia is named) was killed by Seminoles as he was carrying the mail from Fort Brooke to Fort King.
-In November Chief Charley Emathla, wanting no part of a war, led his people towards Fort Brooke where they were to board ships to go west.
+In November, Chief Charley Emathla, wanting no part of a war, led his people towards Fort Brooke where they were to board ships to go west.
 This was considered a betrayal by other Seminoles.
-Osceola met Emathla on the trail and killed him.
-The Second Seminole War was beginning.
+Osceola met Emathla on the Fort King trail and killed him.
+The next month the Second Seminole War would begin with the Dade massacre.
+On the same day as the Dade Massacre, Osceola and his followers shot and killed Wiley Thompson and six others outside of Fort King.